Tech companies put on notice as Australia passes world-first social media ban for under-16s

 A poll by YouGov conducted this month showed that 77% of Australians support the under-16 ban.
 The survey was conducted in the second half of this month and sought the views of 1,515 people with a margin of error of 3.2%.

+Dany Elachi, co-founder of parent group the Heads Up Alliance, which pushed for the ban, said it didn’t go far enough.
+“Discord and YouTube Shorts for example are not subject to it – but I look forward to working with lawmakers in the months ahead to ensure the law is as effective as we can possibly make it,” he said.

-Now the law has passed, consultation is expected to take place before the government sets a switch-off date.
-After that, all children under 16 with accounts on social media platforms subject to the ban will have them deactivated.
+The government will now engage in broad consultation before setting a switch-off date, when all children under 16 with accounts on social media platforms subject to the ban will have them deactivated.

 Parents and children won’t be penalized for flouting the ban, but companies will need to show that they’ve taken reasonable steps to keep under-age users off.